yuval/yuvalmerhav.com/content/posts/prompting_2024/notes.md

 Very similar to PoT but generates valid python code.
 The LLM generates a python program as its reasining step and offloads the solution to a python interpreter.
 They also focus on CoT-style reasoning chains.
 Python is a preferable representation for LLMs for obvious reasons.

-One nice experiment they performed was including the answers in the prompt to assess whether the LLM could replace the interpreter.They observed a significant decline in performance, indicating that the improvement wasn't solely due to the new prompt style.
+One nice experiment they performed was including the answers in the prompt to assess whether the LLM could replace the interpreter.
+They observed a significant decline in performance, indicating that the improvement wasn't solely due to the new prompt style.
 They also found that meaningful variable names are important, leading to better performance than using random names, as you might expect.

 Demonstartion example: